department-of-veterans-affairs/va.gov-team/products/pension/intent-to-file-brief.md

 Veterans can notify the VA by filing an ITF (paper form, phone etc) and set a potential start date (or effective date) for their pension benefits.
 This can enable the Veteran to receive retroactive payments (payments from the time between when they submitted an intent to file and when the VA approves the claim).

-The Veteran has one year from the time they submitted an intent to file  to complete and submit their claim to receive the earliest possible effective date (provided their application is successful).
+The Veteran has one year from the time they submit an intent to file  to complete and submit their claim to receive the earliest possible effective date (provided their application is successful).

 ### How might we ease the burden on Veterans to understand and set an Intent to File date that requires fewer steps to obtain?